Political Ecology and Food System Transformation

 Most Influential Highlighted

-Metabolism of Global Cities: London, Manchester, Chicago, forthcoming in Terry Marsden, ed.
+Metabolism of Global Cities: London, Manchester, Chicago, in Terry Marsden, ed.
 Sage Handbook of Nature, Section on Urban Natures: Sustainable Communities (ed.
-Alison Blay-Palmer)
+Alison Blay-Palmer), in press.

 Governing land and landscapes: Political ecology of enclosures and commons.
-2015, Canadian Food Studies, Vol 2, No 2 (2015): Special Issue: Mapping the Global Food Landscape, eds.
+2015, Canadian Food Studies 2: 2.
+Special Issue: Mapping the Global Food Landscape, eds.
 Jennifer Clapp, Annette Desmarais, Matias Margulis

 Food Sovereignty in the Golden Horseshoe Region of Ontario, Food Sovereignty in Canada, Annette Desmarais, Nettie Wiebe and Hannah Wittman, eds.
 Fernwood, 2012 [View PDF]

 Seeds of the City, in John Knechtel, ed., Food.
 Alphabet City and MIT Press, 2007, pp.240-50.

 Discourse and Structure in theGovernance of Genetically Modified Foods: Disempowering Civil Society, in John Kirton and Peter Hajnal. eds., Sustainability, Civil Society, and International Governance: Local, North American and Global Perspectives.
 Ashgate, 2006 (with Diane Bartlett)